dadeg/433mhz-transceiver/README.md

 Sources for reference:

+antenna for the 433mhz transmitter should be about 17.2cm in a straight line, no need for receiver antenna because it doesn't matter the range as long as it can receive.

 This is where I learned how to connect the 433mhz RF transmitter and receiver.
 It led me to install WiringPi and RcSwitch, which was not needed up until this.
 That allowed me to send a command over an RF signal.
 Make sure to set up and export the proper pin numbers in the send.cpp file.